fhoeben/sample-fitnesse-project/README.md

 * Run FitNesse tests on a build server, reporting the results in both JUnit XML format and HTML.
 * FitNesse installation for test/fixture developers containing:
     - the fixture base classes (and Selenium drivers for _Chrome_, _Internet Explorer_, _Edge_ and _Firefox_),
-    - Maven classpath plugin (such that tests can use all dependencies from `pom.xml`),
     - HSAC's fitnesse-plugin to add additional Wiki features (random values, calculating relative dates, Slim scenarios without need to specify all parameters, Slim scripts that take a screenshot after each step),
     - easy fixture debugging,